AC Air Filter Guide to Boost Your Air Conditioner’s Performance

 But if you have pets or are susceptible to allergies, then a HEPA filter might very well be worth the extra cost and have a significant effect on your convenience and comfort.

 Air Conditioner Filter Sizes

 When buying a new air conditioner filter, you have to be careful in selecting the right one for your HVAC system.
 Different models are designed for different sizes, and no one size fits all.
 AC filter sizes are usually expressed as Length x Width, but an AC filter’s depth also needs to be taken into account.
 Common depths range from 1 to 6 inches.
 Some standard AC filter sizes are:

 - 10 X 20

 - 12 X 20

 There are many more sizes available other than these as well.
 You can also get a customized AC filter made.
-To know the size of the AC filter which your AC accepts, simply look at the dimensions printed on your old AC filter, or have a look at the owner’s manual of your AC.
+To know the air filter’s size your AC accepts, look at the dimensions printed on your old AC filter, or have a look at the owner’s manual of your AC.

-Now you know all there is about AC filters, their types, applications, and also tips for keeping them in top shape!
+Now you know all about AC filters, their types, applications, and tips for keeping them in top shape!